tcyrus/wallpapper/README.md

 sudo cp .build/x86_64-apple-macosx/release/wallpapper /usr/local/bin
 ```

-If you are using swift in version 4.1, please edit `Package.swift` file and put there your version of swift (in first line).
+If you are using Swift 4.1, please edit `Package.swift` and change the first line to use your version of Swift.

-Now in the console you can run `wallpapper -h` and you should got a response similar to the following one.
+Now in the console you can run `wallpapper -h` and you should get a response similar to the following one.

 ```bash
 wallpapper: [command_option] -i inputFile